lucasphilipp1/3D-Electron-Microscopy-of-Dinoflagellate-Chromosomes-Across-Many-Species/README.md

 Downsample Nucleus ROI, Nucleolus ROI, chromosome multiROI to 40nmx40nmx40nm (from 4nmx4nmx4nm).
 Initialize an empty ROI, call it ROI_COM (center of mass) with the geometry of Nucleus ROI (downsampled).
 The voronoi simulation will continue until all voxels in this geometry are painted so check that the extent of this ROI is a tight box crop around the nucleus and not the whole cell or a larger volume.
 Input the following commands in Dragonfly's python console:
+FIX PASS A MULTIROI INSTEAD OF MULTIPLE ROIS (its cleaner)
 ```
 ROI_list = *drag and drop ROIs from drop down menu*
 for i in range(len(ROI_list)):